 This group of muscles is a notorious repeat offender for injuries, across numerous sports.
-AFL, soccer, rugby, cricket and baseball players are all frequently falling victim to the sharp pain in the back of the thigh that can mean anything from missing a few games to ending a career.
+AFL, soccer, rugby, cricket, and baseball players are all frequently falling victim to the sharp pain in the back of the thigh that can mean anything from missing a few games to end a career.

 There have been a number of superstars with their futures in doubt due to the injury, just to name a few; Michael Clarke (cricket), Chris Judd (AFL), Jamie Lyon (NRL).
 And more recently Cale Hooker (AFL) was in doubt to play against Geelong in the last preseason game.

 What puts someone at risk of a Hamstring Injury?

 When all of the studies looking into the risk of injury are combined we get a good overall picture of the elements that increase the risk that someone’s hamstring will be injured.

 As we noted with the ACL injuries (ACL injuries in females), there are a number of factors that contribute to an injury.
 Some of these we can influence and others are out of our hands.